-25 Standing Orders Generally
+25. Standing Orders generally

-- a.
-All or part of a standing order, except those which are mandatory by law, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - b.
-A motion to add to or vary or revoke one or more of the council's standing orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least 3 councillors to be given to the Proper Officer in accordance with standing order 4. - c.
-The Proper Officer shall provide a copy of the council's standing orders to a councillor as soon as possible after he has delivered his acceptance of office form. - d.
-The decision of the chairman of a meeting as to the application of standing orders at the meeting shall be final.
+- a All or part of a Standing Order, except those which are mandatory by law, may be suspended by resolution in relation to the consideration of an item on the agenda for a meeting. - A motion to add to or vary or revoke one or more of the Council's Standing Orders, except one that incorporates mandatory statutory or legal requirements, shall be proposed by a special motion, the written notice by at least three councillors to be given to the Proper Officer in accordance with Standing Order 9. - The Proper Officer shall provide a copy of the Council's Standing Orders to a councillor as soon as possible after he has delivered his acceptance of office form. - d The decision of the Chairman of a meeting as to the application of Standing Orders at the meeting shall be final.